NEFSC/READ-PSB-LWT-DFO_NARW_trigger/README.md

 library(webshot)
 library(zoo)
 ```
-Additionally, you will need to have PhantomJS, which you can install by running the code below:
+You will need to have PhantomJS, which you can install by running the code below:
 ```
 webshot::install_phantomjs()
 ```

+Last but not least, if you do not get TRUE when you run `tinytex:::is_tinytex()`, then you probably need to run this: `tinytex::install_tinytex(force=TRUE)`.
+More info on this process and the TinyTex package can be found here: https://yihui.name/tinytex/